dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/18
+If there are extension functions/properties in #Kotlin, should there be extension classes and objects?

 #### 2024/07/17
 One of the interesting discussions at XTC yesterday was "Are backlogs bad?".
 I like the idea that increasing backlog size needs cost/benefit analysis.
 Is it about capturing knowledge (e.g. bugs) or is it trying to predict the future?
 Will it age quickly and become a distraction?